 The experience gained from any treasure returned to civilization is split equally across everyone who helped obtain it—including helpers, followers, and henchmen.

-Stealing or hiding treasure from the rest of the party doesn't grant you any additional XP—once you exchange it for XP, everyone gets an equal cut.
+Solo Treasure: Stealing or hiding treasure from the rest of the party doesn't grant you extra XP—when you gain XP for treasure, everyone gets an equal cut.

-While the group wasn't looking, Clanda palmed an extra ruby from the treasure pile.
-On returning to town, she sells it to gain 7 gp and 70 XP.
+When the group wasn't looking, Clanda secretly palmed an extra ruby from the treasure pile—she later sells it to gain 7 gp and 70 XP.
 Clanda keeps the gold but shares the XP with the rest of the party.